-These web automations help businesses to become more self-sufficient by decreasing their admin workload and also longer-term front-end development costs in the process too.
+Web automation help businesses to become more self-sufficient by decreasing their admin workload and also longer-term front-end development costs in the process too.

 With that said, reducing the need for both manual admin work and manual website updates poses many advantages and disadvantages that are worth weighing up in regards to your business model.